As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 Surprisingly, fewer airplanes come in and out of Sea-Tac today than in 2000.
 The number dropped for some years last decade as airlines switched to bigger planes and packed in more people.

 Since 2014, however, Delta has elevated Sea-Tac to a major hub and Alaska Airlines has matched its growth.
-In the past two years, seven international carriers flying big widebody jets have added service to Seattle, with three more coming in 2019.
+In the past two years, seven international carriers flying widebody jets have added service to Seattle, with three more coming in 2019.

-With that, the number of airplanes using the airport has climbed rapidly back up, so that the 416,000 landings and takeoffs last year are approaching again the record level set in 2000.
+With that, the number of airplanes using the airport has climbed rapidly back up, so that the 416,000 landings and takeoffs last year are approaching the record level set in 2000.

-The Port is spending $3.2 billion on current construction projects at the airport just to meet existing demand, and proposes a further $4.5 billion in additional projects to meet anticipated growth through 2027.
+The Port is spending $3.2 billion on construction projects at the airport to meet existing demand, and proposes $4.5 billion in additional projects to meet anticipated growth through 2027.

 Port Commission President Courtney Gregoire said the airport’s growth is “directly correlated” to the heated local economy, each driving the other.